-As a graduates of the Executive Master Imagineering you will generally find employment in innovation-related positions, marketing and branding roles, or as a business consultant.
+As a graduate of the Executive Master Imagineering you will generally find employment in innovation-related positions, marketing and branding roles, or as a business consultant.
 After your graduation you are entitled to the degree of Master in Business Administration.

-BUas is commited to forging long-lasting relationships with its graduates In this video alumni of the Master Imagineering explain why they want to stay connected to us as well.
+BUas is commited to forging long-lasting relationships with its graduates.
+In this video alumni of the Master Imagineering explain why they want to stay connected to us as well.